Financial Aid

 • Parents who own their own business will be required to furnish a copy of their current business tax return in addition to their personal tax returns.
 They may also be asked to furnish cash flow statements, balance sheets, and other relevant information.

 • If a family has children over the age of six, it is expected that both parents will be gainfully employed.
-In cases where only one spouse is working, the School may choose to impute earnings equal to one Schenck School tuition in the SSS income calculations.
+In cases where only one spouse is working, the School may choose to impute earnings equal to one Schenck School tuition in the Clarity income calculations.

 • Ordinary business or rental depreciation or loss will not be considered in the calculations.